Meet The Welfare Team…

 Suzanne Drake

-Suzanne is our newest recruit, joining us in early 2024.
-She lives in East Sussex with her dogs Acer (a Vizsla boy adopted at 10 mths) and JD (a Bichon Frise who thinks he’s a Vizsla!)
+Suzanne joined us in early 2024.
+She lives in East Sussex with her dogs JD (a Bichon Frise who thinks he’s a Vizsla!) and Byron, a Welfare boy adopted in early 2025.
 Suzanne has had dogs all her life and found her dream breed (Vizslas of course) 20 years ago.
-She now runs Acer’s Pack Vizsla home boarding and has a keen interest in optimising the full potential of all the dogs who board with her, whether that be loose lead work, basic Gundog training, steadiness, or simply helping to build their confidence.
+She now runs Acer’s Pack Vizsla home boarding (named after her much adored and now sadly departed Vizsla boy Acer) and has a keen interest in optimising the full potential of all the dogs who board with her, whether that be loose lead work, basic Gundog training, steadiness, or simply helping to build their confidence.

 Before settling back in the countryside for a quiet (haha!) life with Vizslas, Suzanne’s previous career was in London, where her role in international conference and event management took her all around the world.